Learning healthy behaviors can help you lower your risk of reduced insulin sensitivity.

 The topic of insulin sensitivity comes up frequently nowadays, and there is good reason.
-Reduced insulin sensitivity leads to high blood glucose levels and is the main cause of prediabetes and type 2 diabetes, which are increasingly common in the U.S., and can have serious consequences.
+Reduced insulin sensitivity leads to high blood glucose levels and is the main cause of prediabetes, also known as borderline diabetes, and type 2 diabetes, which are increasingly common in the U.S., and can have serious consequences.

 It is good to become aware of what reduced insulin sensitivity, or insulin resistance, means, and, better yet, what to do about it.
 Advanced insulin resistance, such as in the case of type 2 diabetes, can mean that you need medications to control blood sugar.
 It can also mean that you have a higher risk for certain health conditions.